serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### SchemaName

 An optional parameter specifiying the database schema where the log events table is located.
 It defaults to `"dbo"`.

+### AutoCreateSqlDatabase

+A flag specifiying if the log events database should be created if it does not exist.
+It defaults to `false`.
+If this is set to `true` the property `AutoCreateSqlTable` should also be set to `true`.

 ### AutoCreateSqlTable